Pakistani model opens up about rampant sexual harassment in fashion industry

 As the #MeToo movement gathers momentum in Pakistan, model Mujahid Rasool has come forward to slam the culture of harassment in the fashion industry and the exploitation of male talent by male gatekeepers.

-Rasool took to Instagram to talk about the prevalence of harassment in the entertainment industry.
+Rasool took to Instagram to talk about the prevalence of harassment in the fashion industry.

 Using the hashtags #MeToo and #WeToo, the model in a series of posts said, "I have been struggling in this field for 7-8 years which has been an experience full of harassment."